Varieties with ample Frobenius-trace kernel: Examples

 \section{Examples}

 This section aims to describe some further examples of Frobenius pushforwards of invertible sheaves (and so of $\sE_e$) on some basic varieties.
 Our main motivation is to use them in the proofs of our main theorems in \autoref{sec.MainSection}.
-For example \autoref{ex.HirzebruchSurfaces} gives an alternative proof of \autoref{cor.MainCorDim2}, and the computations of both \autoref{sec.BlowupProjSpace} and \autoref{sec.CONESEXAMPLES} are essentially used in the proof of \autoref{prop.RulingOutCases}.
+For example, \autoref{ex.HirzebruchSurfaces} gives an alternative proof of \autoref{cor.MainCorDim2}, and the computations of both \autoref{sec.BlowupProjSpace} and \autoref{sec.CONESEXAMPLES} are essentially used in the proof of \autoref{prop.RulingOutCases}.

-We commence by those examples that can be easily obtained from the formulas in \autoref{pro.PushforwardProjectiveBundles} and \autoref{pro.PuschForwardVectorbundle} (inlcuding singular ones as those in \autoref{sec.CONESEXAMPLES}).
+We commence with those examples that can be easily obtained from the formulas in \autoref{pro.PushforwardProjectiveBundles} and \autoref{pro.PuschForwardVectorbundle} (including singular ones such as those in \autoref{sec.CONESEXAMPLES}).
 The authors are aware that some of our examples are toric varieties, whose Frobenius pushforwards have been greatly described in \cite{AchingerCharacterizationOfToricVarieties,ThomsenFrobeniusDirectImagesOfLineBundlesToricVarieties}.
 For instance, toric varieties are characterized as those varieties whose Frobenius pushforwards of invertible sheaves split as a direct sum of invertible sheaves.

 More generally, there is a hearty body of works describing the Frobenius pushforward of the structure sheaf of certain homogeneous spaces in the context of $\sD$-affinity and representation theory.
-See for instance \cite{KanedaFrobeniusPushforwardsStructureSheafHomogeneousSpaces,RaedscheldersSpenkoVandenBerghFrobeniusMorphismInInvariantTheory,SamokhinFrobeniusMorohismFlagVarietiesI,SamokhinFrobeniusMorohismFlagVarietiesII} and the references therein.
-It would be very interesting to use these computations to analyse the positivity of $\sE_X$; this will pursued elsewhere.
+See, for instance, \cite{KanedaFrobeniusPushforwardsStructureSheafHomogeneousSpaces,RaedscheldersSpenkoVandenBerghFrobeniusMorphismInInvariantTheory,SamokhinFrobeniusMorohismFlagVarietiesI,SamokhinFrobeniusMorohismFlagVarietiesII} and the references therein.
+It would be very interesting to use these computations to analyze the positivity of $\sE_X$; this will be pursued elsewhere.

 For another set of interesting examples, we recommend \cite{SannaiTanakaOrdinaryAbelianFrobenius, EjiriSannaACharacterizationOrdnaryAblianVarieties, HaraFrobeniusSummandsBlownUpSurfaceofP2}.
-The former two papers are concerned with (ordinary) abelian varieties (which shall not concern us as these are not Fano) whereas the latter with the degree-$5$ del Pezzo surface.
-It is worth noting that in those works the emphasis has been in the (in)decomposability of Frobenius pushforwards whereas or focus is on positivity.
+The former two papers are concerned with (ordinary) abelian varieties (which shall not concern us since these are not Fano) whereas the latter is concerned with the degree-$5$ del Pezzo surface.
+It is worth noting that in those works the emphasis has been on the (in)decomposability of Frobenius pushforwards, whereas our focus is on positivity.
 In this section, we fix $0 \neq e \in \bN$.